Get Four-Season Beauty with These Trees And Shrubs

 Japanese Maples are a great family of trees and shrubs for year-round interest.
 There are many dwarf varieties available with a wide variety of growing habits, sizes, and colors.
 They all feature the classic 5 lobed maple leaf, but the presentation of the leaves varies widely.
 Some have the typical broad maple leaf look, while others have lobes that are deeply cut and quite drapey.
 Then there are the types that have a feathery look with deep cuts, narrow lobes, and serrations.
 Japanese maples range widely in color, from bright red-almost-pink leaves to bold crimson red.
 There are also varieties that are shades of vibrant green, bright yellow, or nearly black.
 Japanese maples often feature uniquely colored bark, and when they drop their leaves they have a beautiful natural shape.

 Dogwood shrubs feature pretty spring flowers, long oval leaves that turn stunning colors in the fall, and many types have colorful branches that add contrast to the winter landscape.

 Virginia Sweetspire is native to the Southeast US preferring moist soil and tolerating drier soils.
 Spring blooms are highly fragrant.
-Fall foliage is a deep merlot color which, unlike most deciduous shrubs, persists until mid winter.
+Fall foliage is a deep merlot color that, unlike most deciduous shrubs, persists until mid-winter.